 Five principles of successful organizations emerged from Kaplan and Norton’s research on successful Balanced Scorecard adaptors.
-The five principles describe the key elements of building an organization able to focus on strategy and deliver breakthrough results, and they depend heavily on effective facilitation and group ownership.
+Hence, the five principles describe the key elements of building an organization that can focus on strategy while delivering breakthrough results.
+Additionally, high performance groups depend heavily on effective facilitation and participant ownership.

 - First to market

 - Customer relationship management

 As companies abandoned strategy, they began to pay the price—proven by the implosion over the next fifteen years, leading us to, today.
 Compound that abandonment with a shift from a manufacturing era to the age of knowledge.
 Notice the transformation in the workplace . . .

 |Incremental change||Transformational change|

 |Production driven||Customer driven|